Clean your skin gently with a mild, nondrying soap (such as Dove, Neutrogena, Cetaphil, CeraVe, or Basics).

 A laser procedure called photodynamic therapy may be used.

-Your doctor may also suggest chemical skin peeling; removal of scars by dermabrasion; or removal, drainage, or injection of cysts with cortisone.
+Your provider may also suggest chemical skin peeling; removal of scars by dermabrasion; or removal, drainage, or injection of cysts with cortisone.

 People who have cystic acne and scarring may try a medicine called isotretinoin (Accutane).
 You will be watched closely when taking this medicine because of its side effects.